ray-project/ray/doc/source/cluster/kubernetes.rst

 The Ray Cluster Launcher
 ------------------------
 The :ref:`Ray Cluster Launcher <ref-automatic-cluster>` is geared towards experimentation and development and can be used to launch Ray clusters on Kubernetes (among other backends).
-It allows you to manage an autoscaling Ray Cluster from your local environment using the :ref:`Ray CLI <ray-cli>`.
+It allows you to manage an autoscaling Ray Cluster from your local environment using the :ref:`Ray CLI <cluster-commands>`.
 For example, you can use ``ray up`` to launch a Ray cluster on Kubernetes and ``ray exec`` to execute commands in the Ray head node's pod.
 Note that using the Cluster Launcher requires Ray to be :ref:`installed locally <installation>`.